Dick Black (politician): Virginia House of Delegates

 Black was first elected to the Virginia House in a special election in 1998 to succeed Republican Delegate Bill Mims, who had been elected to the Virginia Senate.
 Black resigned from the Library Board a few months after being sworn-in.
 A "deeply conservative" delegate, Black became well known for making controversial statements.

 In 2001, Black sponsored a bill to require internet filters on the computers in public schools.
 The bill passed overwhelmingly in both the House and Senate and was signed into law in March, 2001.

 During the 2001 Legislative session, Black dealt with a number of abortion related bills.
 In February 2001, he co-sponsored a bill to establish a 24-hour "informed consent" waiting period for women seeking an abortion.
 The bill required a clinic or hospital to tell a woman seeking an abortion the approximate age of the fetus, details of the abortion procedure and other options available to her.
 The bill eventually passed and was signed into law.

 Also during the 2001 session, Black opposed a bill that would allow the "morning-after pill" to be dispensed at pharmacies.
 Opponents of the bill said that, unlike normal contraceptives that prevent the fertilization of an egg, these types of emergency contraceptives can act as an abortifacient, preventing a fertilized egg from attaching to the uterine wall.
 "This is a baby pesticide we're looking at.
 It's a toxic method of eliminating a child," said Black.
 Although the bill failed to become law, the morning-after pill can be purchased in Virginia from pharmacies without a prescription by people ages 17 or older and with a prescription for those 16 and younger, and one brand is available over-the-counter for people of all ages without ID.

+In February 2002, Black opposed making marital rape a crime, saying that it was impossible to convict a man "when they're living together, sleeping in the same bed, she's in a nightie, and so forth, there’s no injury, there’s no separation or anything".